please note that this page is not available on mobile phones

 -

-with live polyphonic ritual audio performance with hive choir, Friends of the Earth, and local communities
+Sonic Ritual - a live polyphonic ritual audio performance with hive choir, Friends of the Earth, and local communities performs within the work during exhibition

 -

-bringing together old (traditional indigenous technologies) and new technologies (sensors, AI) via ritual as new technological interface, in order to recalibrate human relationship within nature from a multi-species perspective
+bringing together old (traditional indigenous technologies) and new technologies (sensors, AI) via ritual - as a new technological interface (reference: druidry, permaculture, and older traditions that once guided and informed human relations with nature), in order to recalibrate our human relationship within nature from a multi-species perspective

 -